-The summer construction season is just around the corner, and a number of projects are already under way to expand capacity for the U.S. oil transportation infrastructure.
-What follows is an overview of many of the oil related projects currently under way or in the permitting process.
+The summer construction season is starting to heat up, and there are some key projects already under way to expand capacity for the U.S. oil transportation infrastructure.
+What follows is an overview of many of the oil related projects currently in development.

 Stakeholder(s): Plains All American Pipeline LP